 However, engineering developments, dams, and nuclear power sites have polluted the river’s water and created barriers to many of these fish migrations.

 |Ending Point||Gulf of California|

-The Colorado River is the seventh longest river in North America.
+The Colorado River is the sixth-longest river in North America.
 Beginning in the central Rocky Mountains in Colorado, the river’s watershed flows through seven U.S. states: Wyoming, Colorado, Utah, New Mexico, Nevada, Arizona, and California.
 The Colorado River also runs through the Grand Canyon and eleven different U.S. National Parks.

 5. Arkansas River – 1,460 miles